My recommended drug/supplement stack

 Calcium

 Algaecal Plus comes in packages of 120 pills.
-You’re supposed to take two pills twice a day.
+Take two pills twice a day.
 This will cover your calcium, boron, and vitamins.
 Consider stopping taking any vitamins unless you are deficient.
 Agaecal Plus is only 360 milligrams of calcium for 2 pills and 720 mg for 4 pills.
-Discuss the dose with your endocrinologist.
+This dose is probably fine for most people, but discuss the dose with your endocrinologist.
 Note that dietary calcium has nothing to do with plaque and calcium deposits in your arteries.
+Learn more about AlgaeCal Plus.

 Add a final magnesium glycenate pill that is 70-100mg before going to bed.